linxmix/blog/README.md

 `npm run develop`

-write new post in `src/documents/posts`.
+to scaffold new post, run `./bin/new`.

+posts are stored in "src/documents/posts".

 ### deploy